CongducPham/PRIMA-Intel-IrriS/Gateway/homeassistant/README.md

 Create an `intelirris` user.
 It should really be `intelirris`.
 Then choose a password.
 You can assigned a picture for `intelirris` user.
 You can take `intel-irris-small-logo.png` provided this folder.

 Log in your HA instance using `intelirris` user.
+Then define the location name as `Farm`.
+Fill in the various information such as `Country`, `Language`, ...

-You should see a very simple dashboard with the latest data from your devices.
+Then, you should see a very simple dashboard with the latest data from your devices.
 If it is not the case, go to `Developer Tools` and click on `REST ENTITIES AND NOTIFY SERVICES` in the `YAML configuration reloading` section.
+If it is the first configuration, you may need to click on `Restart` in the `Check and Restart` section.
 THEN GO BACK TO THE `Overview` menu.

 Last step: customize the dashboard
 -----